Oshlack/hashtag-demux-paper/README.md

 The code and analysis results can be viewed at the [analysis webpage](https://oshlacklab.com/hashtag-demux-paper/).

-The code in this analysis is covered by the [MIT license](https://choosealicense.com/licenses/mit/ "MIT License") and the written content is covered by a [Creative Commons CC-BY](https://choosealicense.com/licenses/cc-by-4.0/ "CC-BY License") license.
+The code in this analysis is covered by the [MIT license](https://choosealicense.com/licenses/mit/ "MIT License") and the written content and data are covered by a [Creative Commons CC-BY](https://choosealicense.com/licenses/cc-by-4.0/ "CC-BY License") license.

-The associated publication and the data sets used are covered by their respective licenses and usage agreements.
-Please refer to those sources for details.
+The associated publication is covered by its respective license and usage agreement.
+Please refer to that source for details.

 A [workflowr](https://workflowr.github.io/workflowr) project.